The Egg Donation Process

 Ninety percent of egg donation in the United States is accomplished by soliciting the services of anonymous donors.
 There are typically state-licensed agencies used to handle the legal and financial aspects of such arrangements.
 It is less common for recipients to solicit donors that are known to them.
 However, this too can be accomplished ethically through the services of an OD agency.
 It is also not easy to find donors who are willing to enter into such an open arrangement.
 Accordingly, in the vast majority of cases where the services of a known donor is solicited, it is often done by virtue of a private arrangement.
 While the services of non-family-member, known donors are sometimes sought, it is much more common for recipients to approach close family members in an attempt to retain as much of the family gene pool as possible.
 Many recipients feel the compulsion to know or at least to have met the egg donor so as to gain first hand familiarity with their physical characteristics, intellect, and character.
 It is of interest that in the United States, the decision to use a known donor is rarely based solely on the desire to reduce or eliminate the donor fee.

 In America, embryo recipients who use known donors, while often sharing similar demographic characteristics with them, tend to differ significantly when it comes to issues of disclosure.
 Recipients using anonymous donors tend to be far more open about the issue of their undergoing egg donation and are more willing to tell others as well as inform the child about the nature of his or her conception.

-At Sher Fertility Institute New York, we can advise patients on the process, however, we do not facilitate selection – the process will go through an external agency.
+At Sher Fertility Institute New York, we can advise patients on the IVF with egg donor process, however, we do not facilitate egg donor selection – the process will go through an external agency.